SanojPunchihewa/f5n/README.md

  5. [f5c](https://github.com/hasindu2008/f5c) call-methylation
  6. [f5c](https://github.com/hasindu2008/f5c) event alignment

-We build a standalone application and a cluster of nodes where a master orchestrates other nodes.
+We build a standalone application and a cluster of nodes where a master orchestrates the other nodes.
-In this way ONT data can be correct for errors in the field, on the fly!
+In this way ONT data can be corrected for errors in the field, on the fly!